danielrshackleton/can-i-hike-yet/README.md

 - smtplib

 ## Requirements
+- Python 3
-- Pipenv must be installed on your machine -> `pipenv run python check_website.py` to install dependencies from `Pipfile`
+- Pip -> run `pip install -r requirements.txt` to install dependencies
-- Must have a browser of some kind (eg. Chrome, Firefox etc.)
 - You need an email account/SMTP server
+- Must have at least one of Chrome, Firefox, Chromium, or IE
 ##### Gmail example:
 1. Set up a Gmail account and create a new application password (under account security).

 2. Either create a file called `credentials.py` which contains the following string variables within the web_functions package, or simply add these variables to `notify.py`:
-- `username` - set this as your gmail email address
+- `username = "EXAMPLE_USERNAME"` - set this as your gmail email address
-- `password` - set this as your application password created in step one
+- `password = "EXAMPLE_PASSWORD"` - set this as your application password created in step one
-- `recipient` - set this as the recipient email address
+- `recipient = "EXAMPLE_RECIPIENT"` - set this as the recipient email address